peabnuts123/our-text-adventure/README.md

     - ~~Implement actionType 'print' and return necessary data~~
   - [x] ~~Make WWW respond to updated `command` endpoint payloads~~
     - ~~Print messages returned in response~~
-  - [ ] Do a big ol concision refactor to the API, validation utilities, tests etc.
   - [x] ~~Items are not case sensitive~~
   - [x] ~~Command to re-print the current screen~~
   - [x] ~~Command to print the current screen's ID~~